The Best Oreo Protein Shake {Easy & Healthy}

 Ingredients

-An Oreo protein shake on a counter topped with whipped cream and crushed Oreo crumbs.
+A high protein Oreo shake on a counter with whipped cream and another shake in the background.

 • 3-4 Oreo Sandwich Cookies, depending on how much Oreo flavor you want.
 I used 4 Oreos, and that is what the nutritional information is based upon.